tambakboii/tambakboii/README.md

 ### Projects

-Here are some of my notable projects:

-- [Project 1](https://github.com/SafeDriveApp/SafeDrive.git) - aplikasi oendeteksi kantuk untuk pengendara mobil.
+- [Project 1](https://github.com/SafeDriveApp/SafeDrive.git) - aplikasi pendeteksi kantuk untuk pengendara mobil.

 Feel free to check out my repositories and contribute to any projects that interest you!